Is Dairy Healthy?

-I always suggest using unsweetened coconut or almond milks (with few preservatives) for smoothies and if you are certain you do not react to dairy, always be sure to go organic and opt for grass-fed options as well.
+I always suggest using unsweetened coconut or almond milks (with few preservatives) for smoothies.
+If you are certain you do not react to dairy, always be sure to go organic and opt for grass-fed options.
 I do not recommend soy products, as they can off-set hormone balance and tend to be highly processed.
 If you do not have an allergy to dairy and enjoy cheese as I do, you can opt for good quality hard imported cheeses that are low in lactose, a fermentable sugar that is linked to gut issues.

-“How do I make sure I’m getting enough calcium?” if I limit my dairy intake.
+You may be thinking, “how do I make sure I’m getting enough calcium?” if I limit my dairy intake.
 There are plenty of non-dairy sources of calcium including kale, bok choy, raw broccoli, and watercress.
-These foods also have a wide range of other nutrients such as sulfur compounds that regularly detox the body plus a wide range of nutrients you need every day like vitamins and minerals.
+These foods also have a wide range of other nutrients such as sulfur compounds that promote detox while giving you a wide range of nutrients you need every day.

 To increase your calcium intake, simply fill your plate with handfuls of these high-calcium vegetables and top with your favorite, anti-inflammatory fats like avocado, olive oil, nuts and seeds when appropriate.
-Add 2-4 ounces of high quality proteins such as organic, grass-fed meats, wild seafood, organic, pasture raised chicken, or organic pasture raised eggs.
+Add 2 to 4 ounces of high quality proteins such as organic, grass-fed meats, wild seafood, organic, pasture raised chicken, or organic pasture raised eggs.

 Sadly, food allergies are very common and dairy is one of the top allergens.
 Most people don’t realize that they have mild to severe issues to specific foods such as dairy, because they haven’t had any testing or haven’t had the right testing.
 I recommend consulting a functional medicine practitioner to discover which testing it right for you.